IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/HOWTO_DUPLICATE_A_PLUGIN.md

   _(Editing `.git/info/exclude` instead of the project file `.gitignore` leaves all Git owned files untouched.)_

-_Duplicating the `rjsf-renderer` plugin and `theme-extending-global-styles-jsonschema` theme needs a little bit more attention.
+_Duplicating the `rjsf-renderer` plugin and `extended-global-styles` theme needs a little bit more attention.
 Please consult me (Lars) if you are planning to do this._